 Doctors talk about normal pregnancy and childbirth and that is what most of us experience.
-However it is helpful to all of us to understand just what happens in normal pregnancy and childbirth so that can know what to look out for.
+However, it is helpful to all of us to understand just what happens in normal pregnancy and childbirth so that we know what to look out for.

 Early Pregnancy Symptoms